peterklipfel/adv_graphics_hw/README.md

 Advanced Graphics Homework
 ===============

-WebCam Filters
+Normal Mapping With Textures

-press the arrow keys to switch the filters
+use the arrow keys to rotate box

-Down  - No Filter
-Up    - Filters based on color
-Left  - Blur/pixelate
-Right - Inverse edge Detection(ish)